Frequently Asked Questions

 Is there a fee if I miss my appointment?

-Our practice sees a very limited number of patients each day to provide high quality Personalized care.
-Your scheduled appointment time is reserved exclusively for you. we do not double-book appointments in anticipation of cancellations.
+Our practice schedules a limited number of patients each day so we can provide high-quality, personalized care.
+Your appointment time is reserved exclusively for you, and we do not double-book appointments in anticipation of cancellations.

-Please be advised that a fee of $129 will be charged for any missed appointment without at least 24 hours’ prior notice.
+A fee of $129 may be charged for any missed appointment or cancellation made with less than 24 hours’ notice.

 I’d like to become a new patient, what do I need to do?